-So I’ve probably never mentioned this because it’s not really every relevant or important, but I’m not a coffee drinker.
-I used to be – back in college, I used to crush the stuff, but it was more because I loved the taste and was craving a mocha than actually needing the caffeine.
+So this hasn’t been mentioned before because it’s not really important, but I don’t drink much coffee.
+I used to be – back in college, I drank tons of the stuff.
+However, it was more because I loved the taste and was craving a mocha than actually needing the caffeine.

 So it’s kind of surprising to me the lack of coffee recipes I’ve got posted since I love the flavor.
-In fact, after writing that sentence, I went to see what coffee posts I do have, and I haven’t posted a coffee-flavored recipe since I started baking more healthily.
-All the coffee treats on Bakerita currently are full of gluten and refined sugars…so that is changing NOW!
+In fact, after writing that sentence, I went to see what coffee posts I do have.
+Apparently, I haven’t posted a coffee-flavored recipe since I started baking more healthily.

 These Mocha Chocolate Chip Cookies are here to fill the coffee-flavored treat gap.
 This twist on classic chocolate chip cookies is just as simple to make as any other chocolate chip cookies, but they’ve got a boost of bold flavor!